Trent Reznor Talks His New Music, the Future of Streaming, and His Tortured Past

 What the obsessives maybe don’t know is that if I were to explain everything to you, or just explicitly lay out what the new EP is about, you’d only be disappointed.
 You don’t really want to know.
 The experience of grappling with the thing is what makes it interesting, not the immediate gratification of going, “Oh, that’s what it means.”

-I read a quote from you once where you where you said that Nine Inch Nails used to make you feel like a shaman when you played live.
+I read a quote from you once where you said that Nine Inch Nails used to make you feel like a shaman when you played live.
 I assume that was partly due to what was floating around in your body, but I also assume that’s no longer your experience in front of a crowd.
 Can you articulate the emotional difference between playing live then and now?

 Back then the fuel for the band was rage, and I had to get it out or something bad was going to happen.
 For some reason I remember a show we played in Tulsa after Pretty Hate Machine came out, opening for Peter Murphy.
 I’d never been to Tulsa.
 I didn’t know one person in Tulsa.
 But somebody in the back of the audience was fucking screaming the whole album back at me and I was thinking, Wow, this is resonating.
 And as that grew, as we got bigger, I felt like a conduit.
 We were unleashing something and this energy that I was putting out was coming back at me.
 It was a magical feeling, and one of the few experiences in my life where I felt like I was in the right place at the right time.